fbpx

 Itinerary

-Day 1 - Day 1: Arrive in Iceland
+Day 1 - Day 1 - Arrive in Iceland

-Day 2 - Day 2: Fly to Kangerlussuaq, Greenland and embark on Ocean Explorer
+Day 2 - Day 2 - Fly to Kangerlussuaq, Greenland and embark on Ocean Explorer

 This morning you’ll catch your charter f light to Kangerlussuaq, Greenland, where you’ll board your vessel and begin your expedition.
 Get ready for great adventures ahead.
 Expect a welcome and safety briefing from your Expedition Leader.

-Day 3 - Day 3: Explore Sisimut
+Day 3 - Day 3 - Explore Sisimut and Maniitsoq: Fjords, Mountains, and Glaciers

-Day 4 - Day 4: Ilulissat: Iceberg viewing at the UNESCO World Heritage site
+Day 4 - Day 4 - Ilulissat: Iceberg viewing at the UNESCO World Heritage site

 Ilulissat, Greenlandic for icebergs, is one of the highlights of any journey along west Greenland.
 Declared a UNESCO World Heritage Site in 2004, Ilulissat Icefjord gives birth to countless icebergs.
 In fact, it’s home to one of the most productive glaciers in the northern hemisphere, Sermeq Kujalleq (also known as Jakobshavn Glacier).
 A Zodiac excursion is a unique way to enjoy the spectacle of enormous bergs floating out to Disko Bay.
 We plan to Zodiac cruise ashore to visit the nearby town of Ilulissat, and from there we’ll hike to the icefjord, where you can view this incredible parade of icebergs from the rocky shore.
 Expect to see a lot of dogs while you’re in town.
 There was a time when sled dogs actually outnumbered citizens in Ilulissat, which, unsurprisingly, is the birthplace of the first European to traverse the Northwest Passage by dogsled, explorer Knud Rasmussen.
 If time allows, you can visit a local museum dedicated to his memory.

-Day 5 - Day 5: At Sea: Crossing the Davis Strait
+Day 5 - Day 5 - At Sea: Crossing the Davis Strait

-Day 6 - Day 6: Pangnirtung: Stronghold of Inuit culture
+Day 6 - Day 6 - Pangnirtung: Stronghold of Inuit culture

 Torngat Mountains National Park will leave you awestruck.
-Within the 10,000 square-kilometer (3,861 square mile) national park, established in 2008, are Canada’s highest mountains east of the venerable Rockies.
-The park is a wilderness landscape painting brought to life: breathtaking fjords, dramatic glacial formations, stunning landscapes, boreal woodlands and wildlife.
-For students of Indigenous history, Torngat Mountain National Park is especially meaningful: the park is located at the northern edge of semiautonomous Nunatsiavut territory, which was recognized as the homeland of the Labrador Inuit in 2005, operating under its own constitution and administration.
+Within the 10,000 square-kilometer national park, established in 2008, are Canada’s highest mountains east of the venerable Rockies.
+The park is a wilderness landscape painting brought to life: breathtaking f jords, dramatic glacial formations, stunning landscapes, boreal woodlands and wildlife.
+For students of Indigenous history, Torngat Mountain National Park is especially meaningful: the park is located at the northern edge of autonomous Nunatsiavut territory, which was recognized as the homeland of the Labrador Inuit in 2005, operating under its own constitution and administration.
 In fact, these lands have been home to the Nunatsiavut and their predecessors for over 7,500 years.
 We are honored to explore this majestic wilderness territory with you.
 Torngat, in Inuktitut, means “place of the spirits,” which reflects the spiritual significance of the region to the Inuit communities.
 As a national park, this wilderness domain offers protection to boreal woodland caribou, black bears, Labrador wolves, red and Arctic foxes, polar bears, and peregrine falcons, among other species.
 You will have opportunities to explore this national wilderness area during Zodiac and kayaking excursions, as well as guided hikes.

-Day 9 - Day 10: Nain, Nunatsiavut: Home of the Labrador Inuit
+Day 9 - Day 10 - Nain, Nunatsiavut: Home of the Labrador Inuit

 Nain, which has a population of approximately 1,200, is the administrative capital of Nunatsiavut, the semi-autonomous region in northern Labrador claimed by the Inuit.
 Visitors can learn about Labrador Inuit heritage through interactive exhibits, artwork, and cultural programs at the very modern-looking Illusuak Cultural Centre.
 Then, to learn about the other cultural group that influenced the region, stroll through town to discover the historic Moravian Mission complex, established in 1771.
 The white-painted church and mission house bear witness to centuries of cultural exchanges between the Inuit and European missionaries.
 You’ll have time to engage with friendly locals to hear stories passed down through the generations, and sample traditional foods like arctic char and cloudberries.
 There will be a guided hike to take in breathtaking vistas of the surrounding mountains and sea.

-Day 10 - Day 11: At Sea
+Day 10 - Day 11 - At Sea

-Day 11 - Day 12: L'Anse aux Meadows: Vikings in North America
+Day 11 - Day 12 - L'Anse aux Meadows: Vikings in North America

-Consider the wooden longboats that transported the Vikings an incredible 2,180 kilometers (842 square miles) from Greenland to Newfoundland in 1000 AD.
-Today, you’re going to visit the archeological remains at the place they landed in their hand-hewn vessels.
+Consider the wooden longboats that transported the Vikings an incredible 2,180 kilometers from Greenland to Newfoundland in 1000 AD.
+Today, you’re going to visit the archeological remains at the place they landed in their handhewn vessels.
 L’Anse aux Meadows National Historic Site (also a recognized UNESCO World Heritage Site) is the only confirmed Norse or Viking settlement in North America.
 Join a guided tour to see where Norseman Leif Erikson, son of Erik the Red, is believed to have founded “Vinland” (the East Coast area including what would later be known as Newfoundland) around 1000 AD.
 Explore the reconstructed sod huts and Norse ruins throughout the historic site—proof that Vikings discovered North America 500 years before Christopher Columbus’ much-chronicled arrival.

-Day 12 - Day 13: At Sea
+Day 12 - Day 13 - At Sea

-Day 13 - Day 14: Disembark in St. John's, Newfoundland
+Day 13 - Day 14 - Disembark in St. John's, Newfoundland

 Your ship arrives at the pier in St. John’s for a morning disembarkation.
-After breakfast, you may make your way to St. John’s International Airport to connect with your onward flight, or stay longer if you have booked additional accommodation.
+After breakfast, you may make your way to St. John’s International Airport to connect with your onward flight, or stay longer if you have booked additional accommodation

 Day 14 - Please note: